Full Html

 Figure 4: Schematic illustration of drug and magnetic NPs loaded magnetic hydrogel’s network and induction ofdrug release upon magnetic hyperthermia.

 Hyperthermia has been used historically to cure illnesses and was a commendable point of interest.
 It has been assumed that cancer can be treated as well as its growth can be suppressed by fever51.
 In accordance with this assumption, scientists began to utilize this concept of fever induction to cure cancer52 or using external sources to provide hyperthermia53.
 To achieve this aim, hyperthermia was induced by many tactics inside the body as well as from outside means via infrared radiation, alternating magnetic fields and ultrasound waves.
 The primary focus of this review are magnetic field related techniques which utilize heat to cure cancer.
-Owing to non-toxic character of iron oxide nanoparticles (magnetite Fe3Oas well as maghemite γ-Fe2O3) have been majorly employed (Figure 5) 54.
+Owing to non-toxic character of iron oxide nanoparticles (magnetite Fe3O4 as well as maghemite γ-Fe2O3) have been majorly employed (Figure 5) 54.
 Type of MNP, magnetosomes, are products of magneto-tactic bacteria inside bacterial cell wall via mineralization of oxides or sulfides of iron, which produce superior results as compared to iron oxide nanoparticles.
 Every magneto-tactic specie give its peculiar crystals.55 Majority of studies have revealed undesirable experience upon MNP injection into tumor site directly.
 Currently, tumor-specific ligands have been employed to deliver MNP via IV route.
 For instance, attempts have been made to target intravenously administered MNP to tumors using tumor-specific ligands.
 For example, single-core magnetic nanoparticles were covalently conjugated with a fluorochrome and either ant-α-tubulin or anti-β-catenin antibodies for intracellular targeting in mice.
 Binding of antibodies did not alter the magnetic properties of the MNP.
 The antibodies retained their immunochemical properties, target specificity, the ability to visualize the protein distribution.56 In case of magnetic field hyperthermia (MFH), there is external application of alternating magnetic field to heat up accumulated MNP inside tumor.
 The prominent disadvantage of hyperthermia is immediate buildup of heat shock proteins (HSP) upon MFH application.
 HSP belongs to those kind of proteins that hinder protein aggregation originated by heat heading to thermotolerance.57 Hence, thermotolerance not only has put MFH status at risk as an antitumor therapeutic tool but also restrict its use to once or twice in a week.
 MFH heating range determines killing pattern of tumor cells such as autophagy, necrosis, and apoptosis.58 Hyperthermia can be applied both locally as well as to the whole body.
 Higher temperature is required for local hyperthermia rather than whole-body hyperthermia which needs mild rise in body temperature.
 Classical or sub-lethal MFH has been generated from 41-46°C does not destroy cancer cells.59 Classical MFH gives dose dependent effects which are reversible.
 Though its unambiguous target is unclear, but it is attributed to impair various intracellular enzymes, receptors, and proteins.
 Hence it is utilized along with radiotherapy60 as well as chemotherapy.61 Synergism of magnetic field is seen with other modes as well, but it is dependent on application time.
 Thermo-ablation or lethal MFH has been generated at 55°C, which destroys cancer cells directly.62 This process burns cells due to temperature and results in necrosis at a broad spectrum.
 One research showed that patients incompliant to traditional chemotherapy, responded well to 43°C hyperthermia without significant adverse effects.63-68 Additionally, it helps to measure extent of tumor mass reduction after MFH application.
 MFH can regulate flow of blood towards tumor for enhancing approach of immune elements to tumor.

 According to recent research it has been seen that against tumors, MFH can produce and enhance the effect of Immune system.
 It is believed that the initiation of MFH is performed by none other than the HSP family members such as HSP-96 AND HSP-70.68 The HSP-96 Vaccine, which is tumor derived, has been tested previously and it showed good results as in case of antitumor activity.69 Anyhow, the synthesis produced by MSH and HSP release appeared to be an easy option because of its low cost and unavailability of surgical extraction.
 The altered immune response in sublethal MFH was observed due to higher level of HSP expression which were usually found in suppressed form in the tumors.
 In case of lethal MFH, release of stored HSP in tumor cell is the reason.
 Immune response seems appealing for three prominent reasons.
 First of all, it can upgrade the tumor killing mechanism of body naturally which also lowers the demand of the chemotherapeutic agents.68 Secondly, the modulations in immune system has been seen to kill metastasized tumors that are distant and far away from hyperthermia exposure.65 Third, the recurrent tumor risk decreases as MFH induced immune response lasts for a longer time frame.70 Modified tumor microenvironment and immunosuppressive cells determine HSPs vaccination effect.
 MFH application to eliminate tumors also counteract casual working of various immune system components in a complicated way.
 Previously, MFH has also been employed along with MRI as role of contrast agents was played by MNP in MRI.71 This modality opens door to visualize tumor after injecting MNP inside patient body followed by MFH killing of tumor.